-Zone and Convenience Commercial Zone (C-R, C-C), a in the Downtown Canby Overlay Zone (DCO-tc TC) area of the secondary building frontage.
+Table 6.
+Residential/Commercial Zone and Convenience Commercial Zone (C-R, C-C), and Transitional Commercial Area in the Downtown Canby Overlay Zone (DCO-tc TC) area of the secondary building frontage.
 Each sign is limited to a maximum of 8 square feet.
-Blade/Overhang S sign 963 1839 A. Use on site: All u ses.
+Blade/Overhang S Sign 963 × 1839 A. Use on site: All u ses.
 Size: Each sign shall have a maximum sign face area of 6 square feet.
 Maximum Height: shall not project above the roof line or top of the parapet wall, whichever is higher.
 Location/Number: One sign per building frontage for each business license on file with the City at that location.
-Bulletin Board y's Basketball R ACKERMAN MIDDLE SCHOOL A. Use on site: church, school, or public/semi-public facility.
+Bulletin Board y's Basketball R ACKERMAN MIDDLE SCHOOL A. Use on site: chur ch, school, or pub lic/semi-public facility.
 Size: bulletin board may encompass up to 75 percent of sign face area.
 Maximum Height: determined by height of sign.
 Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
-B. Use on site: all of ther uses.
+B. Use on site: all o ther uses.
 Size: bulletin board may encompass up to 50 percent of sign face area.
 Maximum Height: determined by height of sign.
 Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.